karma-runner/karma/docs/dev/04-public-api.md

 * `browser`: The browser instance
 * `error`: The error that occurred

-There was an error on this browser instance.
+There was an error in this browser instance.

 ### `browser_start`
 **Arguments:**